argonne-lcf/balsam/docs/README.md

 $ pg_ctl --version
 ```

-It's very easy to [get the PostgreSQL binaries](https://www.enterprisedb.com/download-postgresql-binaries) if you
+It's easy to [get the PostgreSQL binaries](https://www.enterprisedb.com/download-postgresql-binaries) if you
 don't already have them.
 Simply adding the PostgreSQL `bin/` to your search
 PATH should be enough to use Balsam without having to bother a system
 administrator.